RelationalAI/rai-sdk-java/README.md

     mvn exec:java -f rai-sdk-examples/pom.xml -Dexec.mainClass=com.relationalai.examples.Runner -Dexec.args="GetDatabase sdk-test"

-There is also a bash script in `./rai-sdk-examples` that can be used for the same purpose, eg:
+There is also a bash script in `./rai-sdk-examples` that can be used to run individual examples, eg:

     cd ./rai-sdk/examples
     ./run GetDatabase sdk-test

-You can get a list of available examples by running the maven exec command without any arguments, eg:

-    ./run

-And you can get information on the arguments for a given example by requesting help, eg:

-    ./run GetDatabase -?

 ## Support